Knight-Wu/articles/linux 相关/linux 原理.md

 ### 12. memory management
 #### page
-Most 32-bit architectures have

-4KB pages, whereas most 64-bit architectures have 8KB pages.This implies that on a

-machine with 4KB pages and 1GB of memory, physical memory is divided into 262,144
+Most 32-bit architectures have 4KB pages, whereas most 64-bit architectures have 8KB pages.This implies that on a machine with 4KB pages and 1GB of memory, physical memory is divided into 262,144 distinct pages.

-distinct pages
+The kernel represents every physical page on the system with a  struct page structure.
 ####  swap